aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_rule.html.markdown

     - QuantityChangeInCapacity: It is used to increase or decrease a specified number of ECS instances.
     - PercentChangeInCapacity: It is used to increase or decrease a specified proportion of ECS instances.
     - TotalCapacity: It is used to adjust the quantity of ECS instances in the current scaling group to a specified value.
-* `adjustment_value` - (Optional) Adjusted value of a scaling rule.
+* `adjustment_value` - (Optional) The number of ECS instances to be adjusted in the scaling rule.
+This parameter is required and applicable only to simple scaling rules.
+The number of ECS instances to be adjusted in a single scaling activity cannot exceed 500.
 Value range:
     - QuantityChangeInCapacity：(0, 500] U (-500, 0]
     - PercentChangeInCapacity：[0, 10000] U [-100, 0]
     - TotalCapacity：[0, 1000]
 * `scaling_rule_name` - (Optional) Name shown for the scaling rule, which must contain 2-64 characters (English or Chinese), starting with numbers, English letters or Chinese characters, and can contain number, underscores `_`, hypens `-`, and decimal point `.`.
 If this parameter value is not specified, the default value is scaling rule id.
-* `cooldown` - (Optional) Cool-down time of a scaling rule.
+* `cooldown` - (Optional) The cooldown time of the scaling rule.
+This parameter is applicable only to simple scaling rules.
 Value range: [0, 86,400], in seconds.
 The default value is empty，if not set, the return value will be 0, which is the default value of integer.
 * `scaling_rule_type` - (Optional, Available in 1.58.0+) The scaling rule type, either "SimpleScalingRule", "TargetTrackingScalingRule", "StepScalingRule".
 Default to "SimpleScalingRule".
 * `estimated_instance_warmup` - (Optional, Available in 1.58.0+) The estimated time, in seconds, until a newly launched instance will contribute CloudMonitor metrics.
 Default to 300.
 * `metric_name` - (Optional, Available in 1.58.0+) A CloudMonitor metric name.